adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ### Arguments

-Command arguments are positional in nature and they are accepted in the same order as you define them on your class.
+Command arguments are positional, and they are accepted in the same order as you define them in your class.
 For example:

 ```ts
 export default class Greet extends BaseCommand {